daksyonov/TCS/README.md

 - **Reference** is a name by which an object can be pointed to.
 References in Swift can be `strong`, ` weak` and `unowned`. `Strong` and `weak` are the two levels of strength. `Unowned` is the flavor of `weak`.
 - **Reference counter** - the value that increments as new references to an object are created.

+*NB
-**NB:** Dynamically allocated objects are represented with [`HeapObject`](https://github.com/apple/swift/blob/4fd0671e542299d7805e41cf9426640ab3b399af/stdlib/public/SwiftShims/HeapObject.h) struct, that contains (but not limited to) reference counters.
+Dynamically allocated objects are represented with [`HeapObject`](https://github.com/apple/swift/blob/4fd0671e542299d7805e41cf9426640ab3b399af/stdlib/public/SwiftShims/HeapObject.h) struct, that contains (but not limited to) reference counters.
 Conceptually an object has three refcounters - `strong`, `weak` and `unowned`.

-**NB -** ARC is not a new runtime memory model / garbage collector / automation for `malloc`.
+ARC is not a new runtime memory model / garbage collector / automation for `malloc`.*

 ### How ARC Works